A few years ago, we investigated the idea of creating our own “automatic” microneedling device.

 Update of November 18, 2013

 We are developing our own, very advanced dermaneedling machine which we hope to launch late summer 2014.
-The Derminator.
+The Derminator (store page).
 The Derminator has such a short duty cycle that it does not cause microtearing.
 Read the Derminator blog for current (technical) development details and updates.
+This page has detailed info on the Derminator.

 You have a helpful point of view or interesting info to add?